Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 -

 Yes.
 The Future Search process is designed for all participants to be present for the entire three days.
-We’ve planned the event over Fri-Sun to have less impact on your mahi.
-If you can’t make the entirety of 1-3 May, unfortunately we ‘ll need to make your spot available to someone who can.
+If you can’t make the entirety of 1-3 May, unfortunately we‘ll need to make your spot available to someone else.

 -

 No, there is no fee to attend the wānanga thanks to the support of our funders.
-If you would incur additional costs to attend the wānanga (e.g. travel, childcare, accessibility) which may prohibit your attendance, please contact lydia@co-aotearoa.org to discuss possibilities for support.
+If you will incur additional costs to attend the wānanga that would prohibit you from joining (e.g. travel, childcare, accessibility) please contact lydia@co-aotearoa.org to discuss possibilities for support.

 -